MHillier98/MHillier98/README.md

 # Hey there!

-I'm an Aussie full stack web developer at [Helpwise](https://helpwise.com.au/), a hobbyist game developer, and a recent graduate from [UTS](https://www.uts.edu.au/future-students/find-a-course/bachelor-science-honours-information-technology), where I completed a bachelor's degree and an honours research project which focused on VR & AR interaction design.
+I'm a software engineer, hobbyist game developer, and a recent graduate from UTS, where I completed a bachelor's degree and an honours research project which focused on VR & AR interaction design for user training in hazardous environments.

 You can view my resume at: [mhillier98.github.io](https://mhillier98.github.io/)